MishriApar/orange_pi_aosp/README.md

 # Orange Pi LITE AOSP
-Step by step guide for various peripherical support in Orange PI AOSP
+Step by step guide for various peripheral support in Orange PI AOSP

 *****************
 * Install only